RAM is usually the most critical sizing parameter. It's also the one that can have the biggest impact on performance and stability.

 |number of nodes|

-You will need at least the number of replicas + 1 nodes irrespective of your data size.
+You will need at least the number of replicas + 1 nodes regardless of your data size.

 Table 4.3.
 Deployment — Sizing — Input Variables